kierenfunk/mikal-howard/src/markdown/about.md

-  *'Mikal is one of the warmest and friendliest people I have come across in my career as a Conveyancer.
+  *'Mikal is one of the warmest and friendliest people I have come across in my career as a conveyancer.
 He is extremely passionate about providing the best possible service to his clients and ensuring a positive outcome.
 You cannot help but smile in Mikal's presence.
 I cannot recommend him highly enough for your finance needs.'* \r